Alleen Pace Nilsen: Academic career

 Alleen Pace Nilsen was originally trained as an English teacher, receiving a degree from Brigham Young University, and worked as a First Class teacher at Malcolm Price Laboratory School, University of Northern Iowa.
 In 1973, she received her PhD in English Education from the University of Iowa.
 Her dissertation dealt with occurrences of sexist language in school materials.

 In 1980, Nilsen and Kenneth L. Donelson co-authored Literature for Today's Young Adults, which became a seminal textbook for teachers and librarians and has seen nine editions so far.
 In the 1980s, Nilsen was also co-editor of the English Journal for the National Council of Teachers of English (NCTE), a president of The Assembly on Literature for Adolescents of NCTE (ALAN), and a founding editor of ALAN Review.
 In 1987, she received the ALAN award, a yearly award whose aim is to "honor those who have made outstanding contributions to the field of adolescent literature."

+International Society for Humor Studies

+Together, with her husband Don Lee Fred Nilsen, Nilsen founded the International Society for Humor Studies (humorstudies.org).

+Humor: International Journal of Humor Research is a peer-reviewed academic journal published by Walter de Gruyter on behalf of the International Society for Humor Studies.

-Together with her husband Don Nilsen, Nilsen founded the International Society for Humor Studies.
-She served as President of the Society in 2000.
-She also, alongside Don Nilsen, was co-president of the American Name Society in 2008.
+Nilsen served as President of the International Society for Humor Studies in 2000.
+She also, alongside Don Lee Fred Nilsen, was co-president of the American Name Society in 2008.

+Together, with her husband Don Lee Fred Nilsen, Nilsen founded the Don and Alleen Nilsen Young Scholars Award (DANYS), to inspire young scholars to prepare high quality presentations for the annual International Society for Humor Studies Conferences.